 We wanted to select the tab in the window to open the Query Editor.
 So, the next step in our process is we’re going to click on the Refresh button now to refresh all the data.

 What I will use from this selection are the Click UI element in the window and the UI element.
 Then, we’re going to add another UI element.

 I’ll just go over the Refresh button and control-left-click.
 Then save it.

 Now that we have this done, and refreshed it, we just need to close and save the file, which is the final step.
 It’s not in UI automation, so I will just click on Excel again and select Close Excel.

 This is the instance that we have created from opening the original file in the flow, and then we just select Save document since this is already an existing document.

-In my past tutorials, I usually do this by either extracting data from the web or with web functions.
-I do get the question all the time, whether we can do this with Excel, Word, or any kind of documents besides just doing it through the web.
-And the answer is yes.
+In my past tutorials, I usually did this by either extracting data from the web or with web functions.
+I get the question all the time, whether we can do this with Excel, Word, or any kind of document besides just doing it through the web.

 So that’s what we’ve done today.
-I’ve shown you how to create a Power Automate Desktop flow to refresh Excel file in SharePoint.
+I’ve shown you how to create a Power Automate Desktop flow to refresh Excel files in SharePoint.